bcarver1953/GettingAndCleaningData/CodeBook.md

 | OriginalName | The original base data measureent name from the features.txt file<br>(These were recoded for R purposes into names that better matched R syntax standards)|

 <b>Interim global data frame</b>
-<br>One row per observation in either the test or train data sets
+<br>One row per observation in either the test or train data sets.

 | Variable  | Description |
 | ------------- | ------------- |